40 LinkedIn Hacks to Use in 2024 (You Haven’t Heard All of These)

 You can use your featured section to promote your services, share your best posts, or introduce yourself.

 Brianna Doe makes great use of this space.
 She shares her curated job board, a link to her website, and a top-performing post.
-The featured section is promotional for Brianna Doe, but also useful for her profile viewers and followers.
+The featured section is promotional for Brianna Doe and useful for her followers.

 Image Source

 It’s no secret that media such as video, images, and GIFs all increase post engagement.
-In fact, LinkedIn says that posts with images receive 2x the engagement than those that don’t.
+LinkedIn says posts with images receive 2x the engagement than those without.

-Pro tip: Once the GIF is showing in the post, you can remove the link and the GIF will stay in place.
+Pro tip: Once the GIF is displayed in the post, you can remove the link, and the GIF will remain in place.

 If you want to reach people in a way that matters, you’ll want to share stories.
 Your connections and followers want to hear your stories in a way that is relatable to them.